 Maine Coons are well known for the lion-like mane around their neck.

-This mane is also referred to as a ruff, and predominates the front or lower side and goes all round to the back.
+This mane is also referred to as a ‘ruff’ and predominates their front and lower side.
+The ruff goes all round to their back.

 Since Maine Coons are characterized by their mane, you may be wondering, do Maine Coons shed their mane?

-Well, during summer months, the Maine Coon mane will become less dense.
-However, it will not shed off completely and leave the cats neck maneless.
+Well, during the summer months a Maine Coons mane will become less dense.
+However, it will never shed off completely, leaving the cat’s neck maneless.

 Do Maine Coons Grow A Winter Coat?

 Maine Coon cats shed a lot of fur during the summer months to help regulate their body temperatures when the weather is too hot.